-Nation's only heavy icebreaker departs for Antarctic military operation Photo by Petty Officer 2nd Class Steven Strohmaier SEATTLE - The crew aboard the U.S. Coast Guard Cutter Polar Star (WAGB 10) departed Tuesday commencing their annual deployment to Antarctica where the cutter and crew will support Operation Deep Freeze 2020, a joint military service mission to resupply U.S. interests in Antarctica.
+Nation's only heavy icebreaker departs for Antarctic military operation SEATTLE - The crew aboard the U.S. Coast Guard Cutter Polar Star (WAGB 10) departed Tuesday, November 26th, 2019 commencing their annual deployment to Antarctica where the cutter and crew will support Operation Deep Freeze 2020, a joint military service mission to resupply U.S. interests in Antarctica.
 "We set out today on an important mission, saying goodbye to the friends and families who have supported us and our ship for the past seven-months since we returned from Operation Deep Freeze 2019," said Capt.
 Gregory Stanclik, commanding officer of the Polar Star.
 "We are looking forward to this year's mission to McMurdo Station with a ship that is running the best it has since reactivation.
 This mission is critical to the United States and our continued strategic presence on the Antarctic Continent and I have the best crew possible to ensure we safely accomplish our goal.
 "Homeported in Seattle, the 43-year-old Coast Guard cutter is the United States' last remaining operational heavy icebreaker.
 This is the cutter's seventh deployment in as many years to directly support the resupply of McMurdo Station - the United States' main logistics hub in Antarctica.
 Each year, the crew aboard the 399-foot, 13,000-ton Polar Star create a navigable path through seasonal and multi-year ice, sometimes as much as 21-feet thick, to allow a resupply vessel to reach McMurdo Station.
 The supply delivery allows Antarctic stations to stay operational year-round, including during the dark and tumultuous winter.
 Commissioned in 1976, the Polar Star is showing its age.
 Reserved for Operation Deep Freeze each year, the Polar Star spends the winter breaking ice near Antarctica, and when the mission is complete, the cutter returns to dry dock in order to complete critical maintenance and repairs in preparation for the next Operation Deep Freeze mission.
 The Coast Guard has been the sole provider of the nation's polar icebreaking capability since 1965, and is seeking to increase its icebreaking fleet with six new polar security cutters in order to ensure continued national presence and access to the Polar Regions.
 In the fiscal year 2019 budget, Congress appropriated \$655 million to begin construction of a new polar security cutter this year, with another \$20 million appropriated for long-lead-time materials to build a second.
+The Coast Guard and U.S. Navy, working through an integrated program office, awarded VT Halter Marine Inc., a fixed price incentive contract in April for the detail design and construction of the Coast Guard's lead polar security cutter, including options for the construction of two additional PSCs.
 "The Coast Guard greatly appreciates the strong support from both the Administration and Congress for funding the polar security cutter program," said Adm.
 Karl Schultz, the commandant of the Coast Guard.
 "These new cutters are absolutely vital to achieving our national strategic objectives in the Polar Regions - presence equals influence, and we must be present to meet the Nation's national security and economic needs there in the future.
 USCG Public Affairs - PACAREA